vcohere/vcohere.github.io/case-study.md

 [Design](#design) [Development](#development) [Deployment](#deployment)

-You can download all the files from this case study on my [Github repository](https://github.com/vcohere/vcohere.github.io).
+You can download all the files from this case study on this [Github repository](https://github.com/vcohere/vcohere.github.io).

 1. Client's needs
 2. Design